 Who Can & Cannot Stay on the Property?

-Landlords in Alberta must put the security or damage deposit in a trust fund within two days of collecting it.
+Property owners in Alberta must put the security or damage deposit in a trust fund within two days of collecting it.

-Upon a move-out, the landlord must return the security or damage deposit in full if no rent or other costs are owed on the contract.
+Upon a move-out, the Alberta property owner must return the security or damage deposit in full if no rent or other costs are owed on the contract.
 Moreover, this is also the case if there is no damage that is done on the property, aside from normal wear and tear.

-Responsibilities of Tenants & Landlords
+Responsibilities of Landlords and Tenants